GuancheGamer/landing/docs/custom-games.md

-# Custom Games
+# Custom Games / Playing with friends

 This guide will teach you how to play with friends over the internet in a custom games match.

-**Note**: You can use the command `sp_minplayers 2` before starting to wait until your specified amount of players connect before starting.

 ## Getting Started